Nice to meet you.

 What I like about Trimble WinEst:

-• I loved how effortlessly I could switch between different formats, categorize my projects, and use templates like WBS, Gantt chart, and so on to design project workflows effectively.
+• One standout capability, according to users, is the ability to effortlessly switch between different formats, categorize projects, and use templates like WBS and Gantt charts to design project workflows effectively.

-• It also gave me a centralized view of views, reports, and assignments, which helped me better manage and schedule bids and even refer to previous entries in the cost database to easily decide on new bids based on data-driven analysis.
+• Something G2 reviewers seem to really appreciate is the centralized view of reports, views, and assignments, which helps users better manage and schedule bids, and easily refer to previous entries in the cost database for data-driven analysis when deciding on new bids.

 What G2 users like about Trimble WinEst: